Kignof/JDR/Races/Angel.md

 Angel's are mortal and mature as fast as humans do as well as Living up to 350 years

 ### Alignment .
-Angel's are holy beings once born from a divine being.
-Despite their creator's original alignment Angels were naturally good natured and kind.
-However after living Millenias amongst mortals and losing their divine connection over time, Angels still tend to stay toward the lawful or neutral side of things, but there have been cases in which Angels were chaotic due to what they call "corruption from mortals".
+Angels tend to stay toward the lawful or neutral side of things, but there have been cases in which Angels were chaotic due to what they call "corruption from mortals".

 ### Wings.
 Angels have a flying speed of 60 feet.